 Investment Authority of State Treasurer for Affordable Housing

-The bill authorizes the state treasurer to invest up to $50 million of state money in bonds that may have below-market interest rates that are issued by a quasi-governmental entity if the proceeds of the bonds are used for the creation or financing of new affordable, income-restricted for-sale housing that otherwise would not be created made available at similar rates and terms without the state's investment.
+The act authorizes the state treasurer to invest up to $50 million of state money in bonds, which may have below-market interest rates, that are issued by a quasi-governmental authority to create or finance new affordable, income-restricted for-sale housing that would not be made available at similar rates and terms without the state's investment.
 The housing must remain affordable long-term and be available to borrowers earning no more than 140% of the statewide area median income.
-The bonds may have a term of up to 45 years and must have at least two credit ratings at or above A- or A3 or its equivalent from a nationally recognized rating organization.
-Money from redemption principal proceeds of such bonds may must be reinvested by the state treasurer for the same purpose.
-The quasi-governmental authority issuing the bonds shall provide an annual report to the treasurer and the general assembly containing information about housing created with bond proceeds.
+The bonds may have a term of up to 45 years and must have at least 2 credit ratings at or above A- or A3 or its equivalent from nationally recognized rating organizations.
+Money from principal proceeds of such bonds must be reinvested by the state treasurer for the same purpose once the state treasurer has received repayment of 50% of the principal amount invested.
+The quasi-governmental authority issuing the bonds shall provide an annual report to the treasurer and the general assembly that includes specified information about the affordable housing created with bond proceeds.